Long-Term Brain Training: Benefits and Strategies

 Reduced Dementia Risk

 Long-term engagement in brain exercises has also been associated with a reduced risk of dementia.
 In a study published in the Journal of the American Geriatrics Society, cognitive training reduced dementia risk by 29% in older adults over ten years.
-The Journal of Alzheimer’s reported that cognitive stimulation exercises reduced dementia risk in individuals with mild cognitive impairment by 50% after two years.
+The Journal of Alzheimer’s reported that cognitive stimulation exercises reduced dementia risk in individuals with mild impairment by 50% after two years.

 Mechanisms of Action